 In line with classical works on power and dependence (Emerson, 1962), we distance ourselves from exercises treating power from the perspective of being an attribute of a person or company.
 Instead, we share the view that “power is a property of the social relation; it is not an attribute of the actor” (Emerson, 1962, p.
 32).
 Emerson has proposed a theory of power-dependence relations, originally growing out of relationships between social actors and groups, but which can also be applied to how we understand industry actors (i.e. companies).
 Emerson argues that a salient indicator of power concerns how actor I depends on actor II for achieving their set goals.
-This article commands attention to the more general dependencies between the news media and their proprietary platforms on the one hand, and social media and their platforms (non-proprietary to the news media) on the other (c.f. thematic issue in Media and Communication; Westlund & Ekström, 2018).
+This article commands attention to the more general dependencies between the news media organizations and their proprietary platforms on the one hand, and social media companies and their platforms (non-proprietary to the news media) on the other hand (c.f.
+Westlund and Ekström, 2018).
 Such dependencies apply to audience reach and revenue as well as to the epistemic goals and claims news journalism set to achieve.
-While the article commands attention to the role of platforms this should not be interpreted as being the only or most important area bringing forth opportunities or challenges for the news media.
-Nevertheless, the article suggests it is essential for scholars to study contemporary processes of dislocation from publishers to platform companies, and also publishers’ attempts to counterbalance those processes by strategic initiatives intended for regaining control and power.
+The article suggests it is essential for scholars to study contemporary processes of dislocation from publishers to platform companies, and also publishers’ attempts to counterbalance those processes by strategic initiatives intended for regaining control and power.

 Research into epistemologies of digital journalism over the past decade has suggested that the authority and democratic role of news journalism pivot on claims that it regularly provides accurate and verified public knowledge (Carlson, 2017).
-However, journalists may find themselves in a position where they have to deal with important information that is difficult to verify (Eldridge & Bødker, 2018).
-Truth claims are manifest in the professional norms of truth-telling (Karlsson, 2011), in the discursive constructions of factuality in news texts, and the performance of authoritative voices (Montgomery, 2007).
-They also rely on meta-discourses and narratives about journalism (Carlsson, 2017).
+Truth claims are manifest in the professional norms of truth-telling (Karlsson, 2011) and in the discursive constructions of factuality in news texts (Montgomery, 2007).
+They also rely on meta-discourses and narratives about journalism (Carlson, 2017).
 Truth claims are justified in the practices of professional news production and evaluated, accepted or rejected in the practices of news consumption.
 Nonetheless, how are the epistemic claims of news journalism and the practices of justifications affected by news journalism’s increased dependency on social media platforms?